-The contributions of this paper are threefold: first, it provides a domain-specific Traceability Analysis Language to define rules, metrics, and queries in a fully configurable and integrated way.
-Second, it demonstrates the feasibility of this work with a prototypical interpreter implementation for real-time evaluation of those trace analyses.
-In addition, it illustrates the TAL's capabilities in the context of the A-SPICE standard and reports on extended results from a case study in the automotive sector.
+The contributions of this paper are threefold: first, we provide a domain-specific Traceability Analysis Language to define rules, metrics, and queries in a fully configurable and integrated way.
+Second, we demonstrate the feasibility of our work with a prototypical interpreter implementation for real-time evaluation of those trace analyses.
+In addition, we illustrate the TAL's capabilities in the context of the A-SPICE standard and report on first experiences from real-world projects in the automotive sector.

-Having discussed related work in Section II, Section III presents the capabilities of the TAL by exemplifying impact, coverage, and consistency analyses.
-In Section IV the underlying grammar for rule, metrics, and query definitions and their expected runtime behavior are explained.
-Section V reports on extended findings from a case study conducted at a tier one automotive supplier.
-In Section VI, the language, the prototypical implementation, and case study results are discussed before the paper concludes in Section VII.
+Having discussed related work in Section II, Section III presents the capabilities of the TAL by exemplifying impact, coverage, and consistency analyses, as well as the respective rule, metrics, and query features for retrieving information from the TIM in an automotive context.
+In Section IV, the language, our prototypical implementation, and first usage experiences are discussed before the paper concludes in Section V.